-Language Access Act Compliance Training (New!) - This webinar will provide participants with an overview of the District's Language Access Act and guidance for grantees on how to report data in Zoomgrants to OVSJG.
-The OVSJG ZoomGrants Reporting Guide can be found here For more Language Access resources please visit the Office of Human Rights website at ohr.dc.gov.
+Language Access Act Compliance Training (New!) - This webinar provides participants with an overview of the District's Language Access Act and guidance for grantees on how to report data in Zoomgrants to OVSJG.
+The OVSJG ZoomGrants Reporting Guide can be found here.
+For more Language Access resources please visit the Office of Human Rights website at ohr.dc.gov.
 Slidedeck.

 Building a Budget Webinar (Powerpoint Presentation)- The budget and budget narrative are significant elements of an application for funding from OVSJG.
 If you are considering applying for funding from OVSJG, you are strongly encouraged to view this webinar prior to submitting your budget.
 In this webinar, you will learn about the three elements of the budget framework, the specific categories to be included in a budget proposal, and where you can access additional resources.